hargup/reader/README.md

-# Reader Clone which works!
+# Reader Clone which is deployable locally!

 - Jina.ai 's reader API helps get better output from LLMs by converting URLs to LLM-friendly input.
 Though the version hosted on github cannot really be used by 3rd parties as it depends on multiple internal packages.
 This repo is a clone of the reader API without any of the internal dependencies which you can run locally and self-host.